 Rachel F. Moran is the Dean and Michael J. Connell Distinguished Professor of Law at UCLA School of Law.
 Prior to her appointment at UCLA, Professor Moran was the Robert D. and Leslie-Kay Raven Professor of Law at UC Berkeley School of Law.
 From July 2008 to June 2010, Moran served as a founding faculty member of the UC Irvine Law School.

-Dean Moran received her A.B. in Psychology from Stanford University in 1978 and her J.D. from Yale Law School in 1981.
+Dean Moran received her A.B. in Psychology with Honors and with Distinction from Stanford University in 1978, where she was elected to Phi Beta Kappa her junior year.
+She obtained her J.D. from Yale Law School in 1981, where she was an Editor of the Yale Law Journal, Runner-Up in the Harlan Fiske Stone Moot Court Prize Competition and Teaching Assistant to the Associate Dean.
 Following law school, she clerked for Chief Judge Wilfred Feinberg of the U.S. Court of Appeals for the 2nd Circuit and worked for the San Francisco firm of Heller Ehrman White & McAuliffe.
 She joined the Boalt faculty in 1983.
 She was a visiting professor at UCLA (1988, 2002), Stanford (1989), NYU School of Law (1996), the University of Miami Law School (1997), the University of Texas (2000) and Fordham Law School (2005).
-From 1993 to 1996 Moran served as chair of the Chicano/Latino Policy Project at UC Berkeley's Institute for the Study of Social Change, and in 2003, she became the director of the Institute.
+From 1993 to 1996 Moran served as chair of the Chicano/Latino Policy Project at UC Berkeley’s Institute for the Study of Social Change, and in 2003, she became the director of the Institute.
 In 1995, she received the UC Berkeley Distinguished Teaching Award.